bhardwajNihal/Excalidraw-clone/README.md

     - add package.json in both the folder by - pnpm init
     - add tsconfig.json and extend it to the base tsconfig.json from packages folder instead of copy
       pasting the whole boiler plate to avoid code duplication, also not - npx tsc --init.
-    - add "@repo/typescript-config": "workspace:*" (in case of pnpm, just "*" for npm ) as dependency in the package.json of both, and >> pnpm install in the root folder.
+    - add "@repo/typescript-config": "workspace:*" (in case of pnpm,  for npm just add "*") as dependency in the package.json of both, and >> pnpm install in the root folder.
     - in the ws, http backend > in tsconfig.json > add compilerOptions rootdir and outdir
     - Then add the build, dev, and start script to both.